isomerpages/obs-oac/_media-room/Initiatives.md

 permalink: /media-room/initiatives/
 description: ""
 ---
-## Explore the Initiatives Spearheaded by the Council
+## Explore the initiatives Spearheaded by the Council

+Might not be appropriate here